 RA-related fatigue can be caused by multiple conditions, including:

 - medication side effects

 Just like there are many possible causes of fatigue, there are also many ways to manage it.
-Talk with your doctor about the treatable cause of your fatigue, such as depression, lack of sleep, and high blood pressure.
+Talk with your doctor about the treatable cause of your fatigue, such as depression, lack of sleep, or high blood pressure.
 There are additional ways to combat fatigue besides therapy sessions or medications.

-Exercise may be the furthest thing from your mind when you feel fatigued, but it can be one of the best ways to fight drowsiness.
+Exercise may be the furthest thing from your mind when you feel tired, but it can be one of the best ways to fight drowsiness.
 Gentle, low-impact exercises can strengthen muscles, build endurance, and make your heart stronger.
 You may even find yourself losing extra weight and lowering your blood pressure.
 Good exercises to try are yoga, swimming, bicycling, and gentle stretching.